Food Systems Graduate Program Overview

-Research Track (two-year): Students will work with a Faculty Advisor to complete a year-long research-based project, while continuing to take courses through the second year.
+Research Track: Students will work with a Faculty Advisor to complete a year-long research-based project, while continuing to take courses through the second year.

 The Food Systems Graduate Program is transdisciplinary and involves an understanding of soical, physical, and life science concepts related to food from production through consumption.
 Therefore, students from all academic backgrounds are welcome to apply.
 Minimum requirements include: